What’s the most important thing that happens in your pool — besides the annual Marco Polo tournament?

 If you’ve ever read the ingredients on your chlorine tablets, you noticed it said they’re 45 percent chlorine and 55 percent “inert materials.”
 Those inert ingredients mess with other variables in your pool.

-Salt-generated chlorine produces nearly neutral pH levels, so few additional chemicals are required to balance your pool’s pH levels.
+Salt water pool chlorine produces nearly neutral pH levels, so few additional chemicals are required to balance your pool’s pH levels.

 The Average Cost for a Pool Salt System